Vytautas Kernagis: Biography

 He was a member of the pioneering Lithuanian big beat bands Aisčiai (1966–1968) and Rupūs miltai (1969–1972).

 Kernagis recorded his first album of sung poetry in 1978.
-Kernagis also took part in the first Lithuanian rock opera Devil's Bride, first Lithuanian musical Ugnies medžioklė su varovais (1976), and first Lithuanian musical for a puppet theatre Šokantis ir dainuojantis mergaitės vieversėlis.
+Kernagis also took part in the first Lithuanian rock opera Devil's Bride, first Lithuanian musical Fire Hunt with Beaters (1976), and first Lithuanian musical for a puppet theatre Šokantis ir dainuojantis mergaitės vieversėlis.

 Kernagis hosted the 1st season (2007) of Žvaigždžių duetai TV show.

 Kernagis suffered from gastric cancer and died March 15, 2008.
 He was cremated and interred in the Antakalnis Cemetery in Vilnius.